 Competition and alternatives

-Samsung’s €759 Galaxy S20 FE 5G might also be worth considering if you want a similarly-priced flagship.
-It doesn’t have the latest flagship processor, 8K recording, and ultra-fast charging, but it has a couple of advantages over the S21 and Mi 11.
-These advantages include a more flexible camera arrangement in theory and microSD expansion.
+Samsung Galaxy S20 FE 5G (€759): Samsung’s older flagship might also be worth considering if you want a cheaper flagship.
+It doesn’t have the latest flagship processor, 8K recording, and ultra-fast charging, but it has a couple of advantages over the S21 and base Mi 11.
+These advantages include a more flexible camera arrangement in theory (thanks to a proper telephoto camera) and microSD expansion.
 Otherwise, the S20 FE also packs wireless charging, Dex support, and a battery that’s similarly sized as the Mi 11’s pack.

 What about the Mi 11 Pro?